nate-browne/ElsaSyntaxHighlighting/README.md

 1. If you don't already have one, create a directory in your home directory called `.vim`.

-2. Move both of the provided directories into your `.vim` directory.
+2. Move all three of the provided directories into your `.vim` directory.

 3. That's it!